Bounded light cone and robust topological order out of equilibrium

-The perturbations and imperfections are inevitable in a real-world Hamiltonian.
-Though in principle we can initialize the code state by the adiabatic evolution \cite{Hamma2008}, it in general requires repeated syndrome measurements to prepare the code state or to correct the errors \cite{dennis}.
-So the initial code state or the state after error-correction will typically not be the eigenstate of the perturbed Hamiltonian and the effects of non-equilibrium quantum dynamics must be considered.
-The protocol we consider is the quantum quench \cite{Mitra2018}.
-The initial state is $|\Psi(0)\rangle$, a ground of pre-quench Hamiltonian $H_{TC}$ (without loss of generality, we choose the sector of $W_1^x=1, W_2^z=1$ \cite{note1}), and the post-quench Hamiltonian reads
+The protocol of dynamics we consider is quantum quench \cite{Mitra2018}.
+The initial state is $|\Psi(0)\rangle$, a ground state of pre-quench Hamiltonian $H_{TC}$ (without loss of generality, we choose the sector of $W_1^x=1, W_2^z=1$ \cite{note1}), and the post-quench Hamiltonian reads